janse180/dynamiccluster/restapi.md

 # Restful API

-The restful API is the main approach to manipulate Dynamic Cluster.
+The Restful API is the main approach to manipulate Dynamic Cluster.
 It doesn't have any authentication so you can place it behind Apache or Nginx to protect it.
 An example can be found [here](https://github.com/eResearchSA/citc/blob/master/all-in-one/srv/salt/httpd/ssl.conf).

 All responses are in JSON format.